 The Working Group on the History of the Physical Sciences construes the physical sciences broadly, and considers topics in physics, chemistry, geology, astronomy, the space and atmospheric sciences, and others from multiple perspectives: scientific, cultural, political, social, and economic.
 It meets monthly to discuss a colleague’s work in progress or to discuss published readings, especially ones that challenge the field to think in different ways.
 We encourage participation from younger members of the field, including ABDs and recent PhDs.
-Meetings are usually held at the Consortium offices in Philadelphia from 6:00 to 7:30 on third Thursdays in the fall of 2015 and third Wednesdays in the spring of 2016.
+Meetings are usually held at the Consortium offices in Philadelphia from 5:00 to 6:30 on third Thursdays.
 Scholars located anywhere can also participate online.